PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 After the conversion is successful, there are two files in the directory:
 ```
 inference/det_db/
-    ├── rec.pdiparams         # The parameter file of angle class inference model
+    ├── inference.pdiparams         # The parameter file of angle class inference model
-    ├── rec.pdiparams.info    # The parameter information of  angle class inference model, which can be ignored
+    ├── inference.pdiparams.info    # The parameter information of  angle class inference model, which can be ignored
-    └── rec.pdmodel           # The program file of angle class model
+    └── inference.pdmodel           # The program file of angle class model
 ```